MicrosoftDocs/cloud-adoption-framework/docs/scenarios/ai/platform/governance.md

 ## Govern AI regulatory compliance

-Regulatory compliance in AI ensures that organizations adhere to industry standards and legal requirements.
-Robust compliance measures help mitigate risks related to legal liabilities and build trust in AI solutions among users, clients, and regulators.
+Regulatory compliance in AI requires organizations to follow industry standards and legal obligations, which reduce risks related to liabilities and build trust.
+Compliance measures help organizations avoid penalties and improve credibility with clients and regulators.
+Adhering to these standards establishes a solid foundation for responsible and compliant AI usage.

 - *Automate compliance.* Use [Microsoft Purview Compliance Manager](/microsoft-365/compliance/compliance-manager-overview) to assess and manage compliance across cloud environments.
 Use the applicable [regulatory compliance initiatives](/azure/governance/policy/samples/#regulatory-compliance) in Azure Policy for your industry.
 Apply other policies based on the AI services that you use, such as [Azure AI Studio](/azure/ai-services/security-controls-policy) and [Azure Machine Learning](/azure/machine-learning/policy-reference).